Long seen as partners, Huntsman and Clariant seal $14 billion merger

 Huntsman, controlled by the eponymous Mormon family, is best known for inventing the clam-shell styrofoam box for McDonald's Big Mac burgers.

 Based in the Texan town of Woodlands, Huntsman chemicals are also used in paint, clothing and construction.
-Clariant makes aircraft de-icing fluids, pesticide ingredients and plastic colouring.
+Clariant makes aircraft de-icing fluids, pesticide ingredients and plastic coloring.

 The ownership split broadly reflects the relative weighting of each side's equity market value, though the U.S. group is larger in terms of revenue.